public-awesome/pulsar-ssd1306/README.md

-# Pulsar SSD1306 for Cosmos Validators
+# Pulsar SSD1306: Block Height OLED Display for Cosmos Validators

 This little module displays the current block height for Cosmos chains on SSD1306 OLED displays.